astra-vision/CoMoGAN/README.md

       ...
 ```

+## Pretrained weights
+We release a pretrained set of weights to allow reproducibility of our results.
+The weights are downloadable from [here](https://www.rocq.inria.fr/rits_files/computer-vision/comogan/logs_pretrained.tar.gz).
+Once downloaded, unpack the file in the root of the project and test them with the inference notebook.

 # Training
 The training routine of CoMoGAN is mainly based on the CycleGAN codebase, available with details in the official repository.